phpecc/phpecc/README.md

 The library uses a non-branching Montgomery ladder for scalar multiplication, as it's constant time and avoids secret dependant branches.

+### Compatibility notice:

+A dependency used by this library in v0.4.x interacts with a newly reserved keyword in PHP 7.2.
+Therefore the library cannot be used on 7.2.
+For a PHP7.0+ branch, you should upgrade to [v0.5.x](https://github.com/phpecc/phpecc/releases/tag/v0.5.0)

 ### License